GEOTHERMICA – ERA-NET Cofund Geothermal

 In terms of content, the funded projects cover a broad range of topics.
 Researchers are for example working on thermal storage, the management of induced seismicity, the drilling and completion of geothermal systems, production processes or integrated geothermal applications.

 With Iceland, the Netherlands, Switzerland, Italy, Germany, France, Turkey, Slovenia, Portugal and the Azores, Spain, Denmark, Romania, Belgium (Flanders), Ireland, Norway and the United States of America, a total of 16 countries are participating in GEOTHERMICA.
-The programme was launched in 2017 and will run until mid-2022 after an extension due to the COVID-19 pandemic.
+Started in 2017, the program will run until mid-2022 after an extension due to the COVID-19 pandemic.
 Further, the participating countries and GEOTHERMICA will manage the approved projects as an initiative outside of the EU project until finalization.

 In total, eight projects with partners from 15 countries are being funded in the first GEOTHERMICA Joint Call.
 They are currently being implemented.
 With CAGE, GeConnect, HEATSTORE, PERFORM and ZoDrEx, there are also five projects with German participation.
 The total volume of the projects, including the own contributions of the participating industrial partners, amounts to 42 million euros.

 The second GEOTHERMICA Joint Call aims to build on the successes of the first call for funding.
 A total of seven projects with partners from eleven countries were selected here.
 DEEPEN, SPINE, DEEP and GRE-Geo are four more projects with German participation in this second call.
 These projects have also already entered the implementation phase.
 The total volume amounts to 39 million euros.